ualibweb/ua-folio-docs/config/VSCode/README.md

 ### SonarLint

-SonarLint rules need to be added (`sonarlint.rules`) -- see the [style guide](../../docs/style/README.md) for the full list of rules to enable.
+SonarLint rules need to be added; see above for instructions on how to pair with UA's SonarCloud.

 ### Jest